 Hernia is the abnormal squeezing out of an organ or fatty tissue through a weak spot of the wall of the cavity where it normally resides.
 A hernia can be caused by pressure and a weakness or opening of the muscle or fascia where the pressure pushes the organ or tissue through the weak spot or opening.
-Anything that cause an increase in pressure in the abdomen can cause hernia, which may include coughing or sneezing persistently, constipation or diarrhea, lifting heavy objects, etc. Poor nutrition, smoking, obesity are some factors that can cause muscle weakness and make hernias more likely.
-Other risk factors for hernia include COPD, pregnancy, peritoneal dialysis, etc.
+The weak areas can include the groin, umbilicus, site of a previous abdominal incision, etc. Anything that cause an increase in pressure in the abdomen can cause hernia, which may include coughing or sneezing persistently, constipation or diarrhea, lifting heavy objects, etc. Poor nutrition, smoking, obesity are some factors that can cause muscle weakness and make hernias more likely.
+Other risk factors for hernia include COPD, pregnancy, peritoneal dialysis, age related wear and tear of the abdominal wall, inactivity, etc.

 Hernias most commonly develop in the abdomen, specifically the groin.
 A weakness in the abdominal wall can evolve into a localized hole or defect, and through this defect the abdominal organs or adipose tissue may protrude.
 Hernias can be of different types.
 Hernias may not be life threatening, but they don't go away unless treated.
 Hernia surgery may be required to prevent potentially dangerous complications.

 Hernia can be of different types and the most important among them are